MithrilJS/mithril.js/docs/simple-application.md

 	oninit: User.loadList,
 	view: function() {
 		return m(".user-list", User.list.map(function(user) {
+			return m(m.route.Link, {
+				class: "user-list-item",
-			return m("a.user-list-item", {href: "/edit/" + user.id, oncreate: m.route.link}, user.firstName + " " + user.lastName)
+				href: "/edit/" + user.id,
+			}, user.firstName + " " + user.lastName)
 		}))
 	}
 }
 ```

-Here we changed `.user-list-item` to `a.user-list-item`.
-We added an `href` that references the route we want, and finally we added `oncreate: m.route.link`.
-This makes the link behave like a routed link (as opposed to merely behaving like a regular link).
-What this means is that clicking the link would change the part of URL that comes after the hashbang `#!` (thus changing the route without unloading the current HTML page)
+Here we swapped out the `.user-list-item` vnode with an `m.route.Link` with that class and the same children.
+We added an `href` that references the route we want.
+What this means is that clicking the link would change the part of URL that comes after the hashbang `#!` (thus changing the route without unloading the current HTML page).
+Behind the scenes, it uses an `<a>` to implement the link, and it all just works.

 If you refresh the page in the browser, you should now be able to click on a person and be taken to a form.
 You should also be able to press the back button in the browser to go back from the form to the list of people.